stackhpc/stackhpc-kayobe-config/doc/source/operations/control-plane-operation.rst

 * Remove the node from maintenance mode in bifrost
 * Bifrost should automatically power on the node via IPMI
 * Check that all docker containers are running
-* Check Kibana for any messages with log level ERROR or equivalent
+* Check OpenSearch Dashboards for any messages with log level ERROR or equivalent

 Controllers
 -----------